 Prize gaming permits (Part 13 of Gambling Act 2005)

-Prize Gaming occurs where the organiser puts up the prizes in advance where neither the nature nor the size of the prize is determined by the number of people playing or the amount paid for or raised by the gaming.
+Prize gaming is when an organiser puts up the prizes in advance and neither the nature nor the size of the prize is determined by the number of people playing or the amount paid for or raised by the gaming.

 The permit is subject to the following conditions: